rcParams["font.size"] = 8

 Note

-This tutorial was generated from an IPython notebook that can be accessed from github.
+This page was generated from an Jupyter notebook that can be accessed from github.

 Working with geopandas (shapefiles)